-"When I summited [Mount] Everest, Lhotse and Makalu in five days, I wasn't tired at all."
+"When I summited [Mount] Everest, Lhotse and Makalu in five days, I wasn't tired at all.

-"I feel like I can achieve well above and beyond," Mr Purja says when looking at his current achievements.
+"I feel like I can achieve well above and beyond", Mr Purja says when looking at his current achievements.

-Now, however, Mr Purja is putting everything on the line to achieve his new dream, even re-mortgaging his Hampshire home.
+The former soldier has put everything on the line to achieve his new dream, even re-mortgaging his Hampshire home.